gregorplop/Limnie/CONTRIBUTING.md

 ## Ways you can contribute (from most important to least)
 * Stress-test Limnie\
-Integrate Limnie to your business application or use/make a stress-testing application to examine how reliable how reliable Limnie is.
+Integrate Limnie to your business application or use/make a stress-testing application to examine how reliable Limnie is.

 * Create a separate Limnie test/administration application\
 Start your own repository with a copy of the Limnie library and create an application that is going to give value to the project.